reactjs/react.dev/content/docs/error-boundaries.md

 }
 ```

 Note that the above example is demonstrating regular JavaScript behavior and doesn't use error boundaries.
+However, throwing an error like ```js throw new Error(`ERROR:${this.state.error}`)``` will trigger the surrounding Error Boundary.

 ## Naming Changes from React 15 {#naming-changes-from-react-15}